creativecreatorormaybenot/clock/README.md

 * Add ball that bounces about scene.

-  + Maybe draw radial gradient about the ball's location in the background.
+  + A curve should be drawn as a new render object below ball but above everything else.

-  + A curve should be drawn in background - or if the background changes frequently but the curve does not, in another render object.
+    - The ball rolls along this curve and then falls down onto the destination.

     - The curve could slowly change over time like the background does for relaxation.